LarsGrevelink/laravel-custom-query-builder/README.md

 ## Usage

 Models use Eloquent's builder as a default when running operations from your model.
-This package allows you to override this default behaviour with a custom query builder which can be hosted in your own project.
+This package allows you to override this default behaviour with a custom query builder which can be hosted in your project.

 ### Create a new query builder (generator)